CodeYourFuture/The-Piscine/Project-Spell-Checker/README.md

 - It should be obvious to the user that there is a spelling mistake, both with visuals and some explanatory text
 - "Correct" words (i.e. those found in the Basic English word list) that are adjacent to punctuation (which is defined as the following characters: `,.?!":;`) should not be marked as spelling mistakes
 - "Incorrect" words (i.e. those not found in the Basic English word list) that are adjacent to punctuation characters should still be marked as spelling mistakes
+- The website must score 100 for accessibility in Lighthouse
+- Unit tests must be written for at least one non-trivial function

 Some examples of correct Basic English: